 The applications of gamification are now observable in a plethora of scenarios.
 It is implemented based on the context it is applied to.
-Moreover, gamification is being adapted by a variety of entities.
-These even include the U.S Army, multinational corporations, and the field of education.
+Moreover, various entities are adapting to gamification.
+These even include the U.S Army, multinational corporations, and educational institutions.

 A few aspects of gamification that have attracted the scholars and policymakers of our society have been listed below.